webcomponents/polyfills/packages/shadycss/README.md

 ### Custom properties and `@apply`

 Dynamic changes are not automatically applied.
-If elements change such that they conditionally match selectors they did not previously, `ShadyCSS.styleDocument()` must be called.
+If elements change such that they conditionally match selectors they did not previously, `styleElement(document.documentElement)` must be called.

 For a given element's shadowRoot, only 1 value is allowed per custom properties.
 Properties cannot change from parent to child as they can under native custom